DBois/db_exam_commerce/README.md

 make test
 ```

+5. Now to secure your redis cluster :)
+   open the `redis.conf` file inside the redis folder and uncomment the line that says `#masterauth <password>` and `requirepass foobar` and change the passwords to `dbois`.

-5. After `make test` open a terminal in each of the 7000-7005 folders and run the following command
+6. Now open a terminal in each of the 7000-7005 folders and run the following command

 ```
 ../redis/src/redis-server ./redis.conf
 ```

-6. Now you have the nodes ready to make a cluster.
+7. Now you have the nodes ready to make a cluster.
 Run the following command to create the cluster:

 ```
 redis-cli --cluster create 127.0.0.1:7000 127.0.0.1:7001 127.0.0.1:7002 127.0.0.1:7003 127.0.0.1:7004 127.0.0.1:7005 --cluster-replicas 1